Event Planning Checklist

 4. Ordering Catering

-To order catering through Sodexho, our on-campus caterer, simply send an email to email@example.com at least two weeks before your event.
+To order catering through Sodexo, our on-campus caterer, simply send an email to email@example.com or log on to the CaterTrax system at least two weeks before your event.
 Note that if you will be hosting a particularly large or complicated event, at least one month’s notice is preferred.

-When you draft your email order, make sure to include the following information:
+When you order, make sure to have the following information ready:

 - Name of Your Event